Documentation Index

 const { data } = useLiveQuery(sql`SELECT * FROM todos WHERE list_id = ${listId}`)

 This replicates and queries in one step.
 Simple and perfect for most cases.
-Pattern 2: The composable primitives

 // Replicate once (on app load or route mount)